apostrophecms/apostrophe-tiptap-rich-text-widgets/README.md

 Many users of ApostropheCMS are aware of our plans to use the Vue-based [Tiptap](https://tiptap.scrumpy.io/) editor in Apostrophe 3.x.
 This module provides an early technology preview of that editor for Apostrophe 2.x.
 When present it replaces the CKEditor 4.x-based rich text editing experience that ships with ApostropheCMS.

+## Stability

+As a technology preview, this module currently has a special stability policy:

+* We will undertake to avoid bc breaks in the use of the module, as documented, as a rich text editor.
+* However, changes will likely be made to the way new components, tooltip extensions, etc. can be added.
+* We expect that instability to cease around the time Apostrophe 3.x is released.

+So if you're just using it as a rich text editor, you may regard it as stable.
+But if you are extending it, you should expect to be an active participant in developing the module in parallel with the evolution of Apostrophe 3.x.

+One area that may be subject to change beyond these guidelines is the `link` button, which may at some point be subdivided into more than one button for a better user experience.

 ## Requirements

 You must use Node 8 or better.